matacyber/POSIX-Notes/Commands.md

 - `man` - shows the man page for a command
 - `aprops` - displays possible commands by searching man pages
 - `whatis` - displays the name and a one-line description of the man page
+- `sort` - displays as a sorted list
+- `uniq` - accecpts a sorted list of data from either stdin or a file
+- `wc` displays the number of files, words, and bytes contained in files
+- `grep` finds text patterns within files
+- `tail` prints the last 10 lines
+- `head` prints the first 10 lines
+- `tee` reads stdin and copies it to both stdout and to one or more files.
+This is useful for capturing a pipline's contents at an intermediate stage of processing
+- `printenv` print all enviroment variables
+- `groups` lists all groups the user is part of
+- `nl` number the lines of a file when reading the file
+- `fold` - Wrap each line to a specified length
+- `cut` - Remove sections from each line of files
+- `paste` - Adds text to one or more columns of a file
+- `join` - Join Lines of two files on a common field
+- `comm` - Compare two sorted files line by line
+- `diff` - Compare files line by line
+- `patch` - Applies changes to a text file
+- `tr` - Translate characters from one to another
+- `sed` - Stream editor for Filtering and Transforming Text
+- `aspell` - An interactive spell checker

 ## Less Commands
 - `^` - search for lines starting with the following character